jaredly/j3/Roadmap.md

 - we can have a rough first-pass dependency analysis that works for type checking
 - but then we need the type-checking pass to produce extra dependency information, needed for evaluation.

+(4) And most mostestly:

+So, what if ...
+I self-host even harder?
+That is to say, what if I bring more of the ... `updateState` into the lang.

+This would allow me to ... do macros!
+In a way that wouldn't require the js side to know about macros.

+because macros require ... interleaving of parsing and execution.

+like
+(parse everything), and macros become `(emacro string cst)` and `(tmacro string cst)` and then
+(dependency analysis) partitioning into "macros and things needed by macros" and then
+(type check & compile the macros) and then
+(run the macros on the things that needed expansion) and then
+(type check & compile everything else)

 # The Next Things (thih)